Carpal tunnel syndrome: Pathophysiology

 The critical pressure above which the microcirculatory environment of a nerve becomes compromised depends on diastolic/systolic blood pressure.
 Higher blood pressure will require higher external pressure on the nerve to disrupt its microvascular environment.
 The critical pressure necessary to disrupt the blood supply of a nerve is approximately 30mm Hg below diastolic blood pressure or 45mm Hg below mean arterial pressure.
 For normohypertensive (normal blood pressure) adults, the average values for systolic blood pressure is 116mm Hg diastolic blood pressure is 69mm Hg.
 Using this data, the average person would become symptomatic with approximately 39mm Hg of pressure in the wrist (69 - 30 = 39 and 69 + (116 - 69)/3 - 45 ~ 40).
 Carpal tunnel syndrome patients tend to have elevated carpal tunnel pressures (12-31mm Hg) compared to controls (2.5 - 13mm Hg).
 Applying pressure to the carpal tunnel of normal subjects in a lab can produce mild neurophysiological changes at 30mm Hg with a rapid, complete sensory block at 60mm Hg.
 Carpal tunnel pressure may be affected by wrist movement/position, with flexion and extension capable of raising the tunnel pressure as high as 111mm Hg.
 Many of the activities associated with carpal tunnel symptoms such as driving, holding a phone, etc. involve flexing the wrist and it is likely due to an increase in carpal tunnel pressure during these activities.

 Nerve compression can result in various stages of nerve injury.
 The majority of carpal tunnel syndrome patients have a degree I nerve injury (Sunderland classification), also called neuropraxia.
 This is characterized by a conduction block, segmental demyelination, and intact axons.
 With no further compression, the nerves will remyelinate and fully recover.
 Severe carpal tunnel syndrome patients may have degree II/III injuries (Sunderland classification), or axonotmesis, where the axon is injured partially or fully.
 With axon injury, there would be muscle weakness or atrophy, and with no further compression, the nerves may only partially recover.

 While there is evidence that chronic compression is a major cause of carpal tunnel syndrome, it may not be the only cause.
-Several alternative, potentially speculative, theories exist that describe alternative forms of nerve entrapment.
-One is the theory of nerve scarring (specifically adherence between the mesoneurium and epineureum), preventing the nerve from gliding during wrist/finger movements, causing repetitive traction injuries.
+Nerve scarring (specifically adherence between the mesoneurium and epineureum) may prevent the nerve from gliding during wrist or finger movements, causing repetitive traction injuries.
 Another is the double crush syndrome, where compression may interfere with axonal transport, and two separate points of compression (e.g. neck and wrist), neither enough to cause local demyelination, may together impair normal nerve function.